Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 - Create an SCP that prevents accounts from disabling GuardDuty once it's enabled.

-- Configure GuardDuty to self-heal if it's disabled in any account.
+- Turn on the GuardDuty self-healing feature so detectors automatically re-enable themselves if disabled in any account.

 - Enable GuardDuty organization integration with auto-enable for new accounts, which automatically enables GuardDuty in all existing and new member accounts.